 direct threatsa subordinate of someone who uses indirect threats as a management or negotiation technique is risky.
 First, credibility is an issue.
 Is the threat real?
 Can it be confirmed?
 Is it really true that nothing can be done about the threatened consequences?
 Working for someone who manufactures or misrepresents facts isn't a good place to be.

-Second, the indirectness suggests a self-image of weakness, which often accompanies political weakness.
+Second, the indirectness suggests a self-image of weakness on the part of the threatener, which often accompanies actual political weakness.
 The threatener's organization is thus a ripe target for those peers of the threatener bent on advancing their own status by acquiring or wrecking their peers' organizations.
 Consider moving on, internally or externally, but soon.
 If you're likely to have a new boss in the near future, it might be better to choose one yourself than to have one chosen for you.
 First in this series Top Next Issue

 Your comments are welcomeWould you like to see your comments posted here? rbrenogMhuqCxAnbfLvzbner@ChacigAthhhYwzZDgxshoCanyon.comSend me your comments by email, or by Web form.